ChinmayBarik214/Sudoku-solver/README.md

 ```bash
   python sudoku.py
 ```

-## Usage/Examples
+## Usage

 1. To solve the default sudoku press 1 followed by enter
 2. To solve a user-entered sudoku press 2 followed by enter
-    * You will then be prompted to enter the sudoku row-by-row
+   - You will then be prompted to enter the sudoku row-by-row
-    * Enter each row in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format, i.e., enter the first value followed by a comma then the second value followed by a comma and so on
+   - Enter each row in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format, i.e., enter the first value followed by a comma then the second value followed by a comma and so on
-    * Example input for 1st row: `0, 6, 9, 0, 0, 0, 0, 7, 8`
+   - Example input for 1st row: `0, 6, 9, 0, 0, 0, 0, 7, 8`
-    * After you have finished typing a row press enter to start typing the next row and so on until all nine rows have been entered
+   - After you have finished typing a row press enter to start typing the next row and so on until all nine rows have been entered
-    * Now your sudoku will be solved in under five seconds and its solution will be displayed!
+   - Now your sudoku will be solved in under five seconds and its solution will be displayed!
+   - In case you have entered an unsolvable sudoku the following message will be displayed `The Sudoku entered is unsolvable!`
 3. To exit the application press 3 followed by enter

-### Sample Run of Program
+## Demo

 ```
 # Menu
 1. Solve default sudoku